Racopokemon/ImageSort/futureFeatures.md

 * Option to also cycle all subfolders!
 * Implement the option for "open with" in windows.
 If this is chosen, don't show the launcher (?) and dont show it once you finish?

+## Polish etc
+* Metadata extractor is not modular, therefore the build with maven is using an annoying hack.
+The library for rotating images ... well, can apparently do the same as the metadata extractor, but *is* modular.
+So why not exchange all code and get rid of this altogether?
+* Also, once this is fixed, is there a possibility to build .exes etc with a github flow? (would be wyld)

 ## Gallery
 * (check this) it kinda feels like the scroll is inverted on simply jumping between images o.0 is this true?
 * ~~Make F5 also reload all images!
 Otherwise there is no chance to update images themselves, if they have been updated~~